-Assessment of Risks Associated with the Corporation's Compensation Policies and Practices

-Governance of principal risks forms part of the mandate of the Board of Directors, a copy of which is annexed to this Circular as Schedule A. As described in the mandate of the Board of Directors, the Board has primary responsibility for oversight of the Corporation's principal risks and ensuring that appropriate risk management systems are implemented and maintained with a view to achieving a proper balance between risks incurred and the creation of long-term sustainable value to shareholders.
+Assessment of Risks Associated with the Corporation's Compensation Policies and Practices the Corporation's principal risks and ensuring that appropriate risk management systems are implemented and maintained with a view to achieving a proper balance between risks incurred and the creation of long-term sustainable value to shareholders.
 The Compensation Committee and the Board of Directors regularly review and approve the Corporation's compensation programs, policies and practices for its executive officers to ensure alignment with the Corporation's business plan and to evaluate the potential risks associated with those programs, policies and practices.
 These risks include, among others, executive retention, promotion of short-term risky behaviour and unexpected payouts that are not aligned with long-term performance.
 In connection with its assessment, the Compensation Committee has discussed the concept of risk as it relates to the compensation of the Corporation's executive officers and has concluded that the compensation program, policies and practices do not create any risks that are reasonably likely to have a material adverse effect on the Corporation.